Kayushan/jstream-updated/SUPABASE_SETUP.md

 # Supabase Authentication Setup Guide

-This guide will help you set up Supabase authentication for the MovieWeb Kickstart streaming platform.
+This guide will help you set up Supabase authentication for the Jstream streaming platform.

 ## Prerequisites

 1. A Supabase account and project
 2. Node.js and npm installed
-3. The MovieWeb Kickstart project cloned
+3. The Jstream project cloned

 ## Step 1: Create a Supabase Project